mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

     echo "✅ Created EventBridge automation rule"
     ```

     The EventBridge rule is now monitoring S3 for new file uploads and will automatically trigger Lambda processing.
-This creates a fully automated text analysis pipeline that scales with your data volume and provides immediate insights from uploaded documents.
+This creates a fully automated text analysis pipeline that scales with your data volume and provides immediate insights from uploaded documents without manual intervention.

 12. **Monitor and Check Job Status**:

     Monitoring Comprehend jobs is essential for understanding processing progress and identifying potential issues.
 Amazon Comprehend provides detailed job status information including progress indicators, error messages, and completion times.
-This monitoring capability enables you to track large-scale processing operations and plan downstream activities based on job completion.
+This monitoring capability enables you to track large-scale processing operations and plan downstream activities based on job completion, ensuring reliable pipeline operations.

     ```bash
     # Check sentiment analysis job status